Claiming Universal Credit when you're self-employed

 - you qualify for a start up period

-- your business could have a similar set up to a sole-trader, if you are a company director
+- your business could have a similar set up to a sole-trader, if you trade through a limited company

 If you do not come to this interview, you may not be able to get Universal Credit.